mjordan/islandora_fetch_bags/README.md

 ## Installation

+On the system where the script is run:

 1. `git clone https://github.com/mjordan/islandora_fetch_bags.git`
 1. `cd islandora_fetch_bags`
 1. `php composer.phar install` (or equivalent on your system, e.g., `./composer install`)